 10. Final Touches for your Guest Room

-And last but not least, you can add the final touches to the room such as fresh flowers on the windowsill, a little tray for coins and keys, and some artwork on the walls.
+And last but not least, you can add the final touches to the room such as fresh flowers on the windowsill, a small tray for coins and keys, and some artwork on the walls.
 Another thoughtful item to include is an alarm clock so that your guests don’t wake up in a strange bed not knowing the time or having to rely on you to wake them up in the morning.
 Be sure that whatever clock you choose is easy to operate and does not have an annoyingly loud tick, or spread too much light into the room, as this would not be conducive to peaceful sleep.

-Stay up-to-date on more tips for a guest room, home improvement ideas and interior design news by liking A Fancy Home on Facebook!
+Stay up-to-date on more tips for a guest room, home improvement ideas, and interior design news by liking A Fancy Home on Facebook!